kine90/mcp-server/README.md

 - Never commit API keys to version control
 - Use environment variables or secure secret management
+- **For macOS users**: Use Keychain for secure API key storage (see Cursor setup section above)
 - Scan Docker images for vulnerabilities in production
 - Set appropriate resource limits for containers
 - Use secure networks in production deployments

+### **Secure API Key Storage (macOS)**

+For Cursor IDE users on macOS, we provide scripts to store API keys securely in macOS Keychain:

+- `setup_meraki_api_key.sh` - Stores your API key in Keychain
+- `get_meraki_api_key.sh` - Retrieves key from Keychain
+- `meraki-mcp-docker.sh` - Wrapper script that uses Keychain-stored keys

+This approach ensures:
+- Keys are encrypted by macOS Keychain
+- No keys in configuration files or environment variables
+- Easy key rotation without changing configs
+- Protection against accidental exposure

+See the [Cursor IDE Setup](#-setup-for-cursor-ide-with-secure-keychain-storage) section for detailed instructions.

 ---